-However, we are able to offer an alternative route to the diploma.
-Candidates who have not done the certificate will complete two ‘foundation’ modules which cover the essentials of the certificate before moving on to the six diploma modules.
-These eight modules will be completed over 18 months.
+Two ‘foundation’ modules which cover the essentials of the Certificate course are completed before moving on to the six Diploma modules.
+The course is completed over 18 months.

 - Feline anaesthesia and analgesia: detailed information on pre-medication, induction, analgesia and maintenance of anaesthesia.

 - Feline infectious disease: diagnosis, treatment and prevention of major viral, bacterial and protozoal diseases including the role of nurses in owner education.

 - Non-infectious diseases: covering diseases of the major organ systems.

 - Feline behavioural health and wellbeing: stress and the effect on clinical disease, behavioural problems and how to tackle them.

 - Feline reproduction: normal reproductive anatomy and physiology, pregnancy and parturition, control of reproduction and congenital disease and neonatal care

 - The feline expert veterinary nurse: running successful nursing clinics, the role of the nurse in feline lifestage care and disease, how to run popular nursing clinics in your practice.